Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/center_section.md

 It is not possible to transfer from the wing tanks and external tanks at the same time.
 If both are selected, the external tanks will take priority.

-### Air Refueling Switch

-Two position toggle switch used for extending (EXTEND) and retracting (RETRACT) the air-to-air refueling door.
-Placing the switch into EXTEND also illuminates the air-to-air refueling receptacle lamp to assist the tanker boom operator.

-If, during AAR, the boom disconnects and the DISENGAGED light illuminates, this switch has to be flipped to RETRACT and back to EXTEND to reset the system and allow the boom to connect again.

 ### Boost Pump Check Switches